Menu

 Make sure your pain medication isn’t negatively affecting your sleep

-Some of the stronger pain medications can make problems like sleep apnea worse.
+Some of the stronger pain reliever medications can make problems like sleep apnea worse.
 Many common sleep aids also have the same issue.
 Make sure to talk with your doctor about the ways in which your medications may be hurting your sleep.

 Try your best to practice good sleep hygiene

 The better you sleep, the better your pain will feel.
 Limit your exposure to bright lights prior to bed.
 Try to avoid caffeine and nicotine, particularly close to bedtime.
 And make sure your sleep environment is quiet and comfortable.
-Check out our post about sleep hygiene for more tips.
+Check out our post about better sleep hygiene for more tips.

 Optimizing Your Body’s Rest Helps To Reduce Pain While Sleeping